nrfconnect/sdk-nrf/samples/bluetooth/peripheral_cts_client/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it with `nRF Connect for Desktop`_ by performing the following steps.
+After programming the sample to your development kit, you can test it with the `Bluetooth Low Energy app`_ by performing the following steps.

 .. tabs::